Biosemiotics: In the humanities

 Since the work of Jakob von Uexküll and Martin Heidegger, several scholars in the humanities have engaged with or appropriated ideas from biosemiotics in their own projects; conversely, biosemioticians have critically engaged with or reformulated humanistic theories using ideas from biosemiotics and complexity theory.
 For instance, Andreas Weber has reformulated some of Hans Jonas's ideas using concepts from biosemiotics, and biosemiotics have been used to interpret the poetry of John Burnside.

 Since 2021, the American philosopher Jason Josephson Storm has drawn on biosemiotics and empirical research on animal communication to propose hylosemiotics, a theory of ontology and communication that Storm believes could allow the humanities to move beyond the linguistic turn.

 John Deely's work also represents an engagement between humanistic and biosemiotic approaches.
 Deely was trained as a historian and not a biologist but discussed biosemiotics and zoosemiotics extensively in his introductory works on semiotics and clarified terms that are relevant for biosemiotics.
 Although his idea of physiosemiotics was criticized by practicing biosemioticians, Paul Cobley, Donald Favareau, and Kalevi Kull wrote that "the debates on this conceptual point between Deely and the biosemiotics community were always civil and marked by a mutual admiration for the contributions of the other towards the advancement of our understanding of sign relations."

+Artificial intelligence and biosemiotics

+Recent developments in biosemiotics have increasingly engaged with the rise of artificial intelligence and machine learning approaches in the study of animal communication and ecological sign systems.
+While computational models have demonstrated significant capacity in identifying patterns in large-scale bioacoustic datasets, scholars in biosemiotics have emphasized that such approaches remain grounded in a fundamentally information-theoretic paradigm that differs from the Peircean conception of semiosis as a triadic and context-dependent process.

+From a biosemiotic perspective, meaning cannot be reduced to signal transmission or statistical regularities, but emerges from the relational dynamics between organisms and their Umwelten, in which perception, action, and ecological context are inseparable.
+In this sense, AI-based systems are interpreted not as neutral translators of animal communication, but as semiotic operators that reconfigure data into computationally legible structures, thereby producing new forms of mediation rather than direct access to animal meaning.

+Some recent contributions have further argued that AI should be understood as a heuristic and epistemological instrument capable of revealing the limits of reductionist approaches to communication.
+Rather than providing direct translation of animal semiosis, computational systems may function as “differential tools” that highlight the irreducibility of embodied, situated meaning-making processes in living systems.

+This line of inquiry has also emphasized the ethical and ecological implications of AI-mediated interpretations of non-human communication, suggesting that biosemiotics can provide a theoretical framework for critically assessing both the possibilities and the limits of computational approaches to life as semiosis.